 The covid-19 pandemic led to a major setback globally.
-The real estate sector is one of those that have suffered tremendously.
+The real estate sector is one of those that has suffered tremendously.
 With things getting back to normal, the industry is getting a boost, and now there is a great demand for commercial mortgage-backed securities loans.

-They are a preferable choice by the single tenants you wish to take a property on lease or purchase.
+They are a preferable choice for the single tenants you wish to take a property on lease or purchase.
 However, the vaccination and policy updates it has renewed the concerns about the CMBS market facility.
 However, there are great chances of changes in the commercial mortgage prices.

 The CMBS loans started to get popular during mid-2020.
 It is now getting the proper attention it deserved.
 The CMBS loans continue to go upward with a significant exposure associated with the office segment.